adudhe/adudhe/README.md

 🔹 Processed terabytes of daily financial data for HSBC and HDFC using Spark & Databricks — 3x improvement in data availability
 🔹 Reduced pipeline manual intervention by 40% and query latency by 35% through orchestration automation and semantic model tuning

+I hold 5 active certifications —
+🏅 DP-203 Azure Data Engineer
+🏅 DP-600 Fabric Analytics Engineer
+🏅 DP-700 Fabric Data Engineer
-I hold 5 active certifications — DP-203, DP-600, DP-700, Databricks Data Engineer Associate, and Databricks Data Engineer Professional — and I'm always pushing to stay ahead of where the data engineering space is heading (hello, Microsoft Fabric 👋).
+🏅 Databricks Data Engineer Associate
+🏅 Databricks Data Engineer Professional

+— and I'm always pushing to stay ahead of where the data engineering space is heading (hello, Microsoft Fabric 👋).

 Let's connect if you're building something interesting in the data space!